rdeepk/react-to-do-list-app/README.md

 This is built using React.
 Basic functionality is:

-- Display all Tasks by default
+- Display all Tasks by default.
-- Filter task by Project.
+- Filter tasks by Project.
 - Functionality to add new todos.
 - Ability to edit existing todos.
 - One click clear for all completed tasks.